Heybridge, Maldon: History

 Bentalls started life in the large building which still stands on the canal bank near the corner of Hall Road and Heybridge Street.
 It expanded across the road, eventually occupying all the land between Heybridge Street and the canal, with the exception of the site of the flour mill at Going's wharf, adjacent to the Wave bridge.
 In the early 1970s, a new factory complex was built on the other side of the canal, on land where Bentalls had previously had only offices and a foundry, and the land along Heybridge Street was vacated.
 Today, the Bentalls shopping centre occupies the later site.

+Governance

+There are three tiers of local government covering Heybridge, at civil parish, district and county level: Heybridge Parish Council, Maldon District Council and Essex County Council.
+Heybridge Parish Council is based at Plantation Hall, a community centre on Colchester Road.

+Heybridge was an ancient parish.
+In 1931 it had a population of 2,061.
+The parish was abolished in 1934, with most of the area, including the village, being absorbed into the neighbouring borough of Maldon; a more rural part of the old parish was transferred instead to the neighbouring parish of Great Totham.
+The borough was in turn abolished in 1974, being replaced by the larger Maldon District.
+No successor parish was created for the former borough.
+A new parish of Heybridge was created in 1987 covering the part of the former borough of Maldon north of the River Blackwater.
+In 2020 a separate parish of Heybridge Basin was created from part of the parish of Heybridge.

+Heybridge village is classed as part of the Maldon built up area as defined by the Office for National Statistics.

 Facilities

 Heybridge's facilities include a number of takeaways, a small supermarket, chemist, vets and dentist; many are situated around the Bentall's Shopping Complex along the Colchester Road.
 The town is also home to the popular Heybridge Swifts football club, currently competing in the Isthmian League Division One North.